-Nelson Reid is a partner and former chair of Bricker & Eckler's Litigation group.
-He practices general civil litigation with an emphasis on consumer finance litigation.
-His representation of clients includes trial and appellate practice, commercial and business disputes, contract and lease litigation, tort and negligence actions, temporary restraining order and preliminary injunction litigation, real estate litigation, and zoning litigation.
+Former chair of the firm’s litigation group, Nelson Reid practices general civil litigation with an emphasis on consumer finance litigation.
+His representation of clients includes trial and appellate practice, commercial and business disputes, contract and lease litigation, tort and negligence actions, temporary restraining order and preliminary injunction litigation, real estate litigation and construction litigation.

 Professional & Community Activities

-- Committee Member, Boy Scout Troop 268, Worthington, Ohio
+- Committee Chair, BSA Troop 268, Worthington, Ohio

-- Former Member, Franklin County Republication Central Committee
+- Past Member, Franklin County Republication Central Committee

 - Graduate, Leadership Columbus